rafik83/Meeting/README.md

         $ make deploy@preprod

-- prod
+- `prod`

         $ make deploy@prod

-After a deploy, you will need to do some commands at prod or preprod ([an issue is opened to automatize that](https://github.com/proximum/vimeet/issues/770)) :
+After a deploy, you will need to do manually some commands at prod or preprod ([an issue is opened to automatize that](https://github.com/proximum/vimeet/issues/770)) :

 - Update Elastic Search index: